LOADING ...

 He up a little sign that read "Doc Brown has moved up stairs"

-And there he kept on helping people get and his heart was pure gold
+And there he kept on helping people get well and his heart was gold

-Then one day he even answer when they knocked upon his door
+Then one day he didn't even answer when they upon his door

-They him there in his old black suit but on his face was a smile of contentment
+They found him there in his old suit but on his face was a smile of contentment

 But all the they could find on him was a quarter and one ol' copper cent

-So they opened up his ledger and what they saw gave hearts a pull
+So they opened up his ledger and they saw gave their hearts a pull

-cause beside each debtor's Ol' Doc had written "Paid in full"
+cause beside each debtor's name Ol' Doc had "Paid in full"

-Well it looked the potter's field for Doc and that caused us some alarm
+it looked like the potter's field for Doc and that caused us some alarm

 'Till one remembered the family graveyard out on the Simmon's farm

-He said "Doc been like one of the family so he can sleep us."
+He said "Doc been one of the family so he can sleep with us."

-Ol' Doc Brown should have had a funeral fine enough for a
+Ol' Doc Brown should have had a fine enough for a king

-He donated an old iron casket he'd never been to sell
+He donated an old iron casket never been able to sell

-And the funeral procession well it wasn't much for grace and pomp and
+And the funeral procession well it wasn't for grace and pomp and style

-But those of mourners they stretched out for more than a mile
+But those wagonloads of mourners they out for more than a mile

 His grave was covered with but not from the floral shop

-Just roses and things from folks gardens and one or two dandelion
+Just and things from folks gardens and one or two dandelion tops

-So some just picked the wild flowers as passed along the way
+So some just picked the wild flowers as they along the way

-We to give Doc a monument we kind of figured we owed him one
+We wanted to give Doc a monument we kind of we owed him one

-cause he had our town a better place for all the good he had done
+cause he had made our town a place for all the good he had done

 But monuments cost so we just did the best we could

-And on his grave we placed a monument of wood
+And on his grave we just a monument of wood

 We painted it white and to all of us it surely did look

-Now the rains and snow has washed away our white trimmings of
+Now the and snow has washed away our white trimmings of paint

-And still when breezes and twinkling stars cross our little town
+And still when southern breezes and twinkling stars our little town

-And pail moonlight shines through Georgia pines on the of Ol' Doc Brown
+And pail moonlight shines through pines on the grave of Ol' Doc Brown

-Proudly telling the wide world Doc Brown has moved up stairs
+Proudly the whole wide world Doc Brown has moved up stairs

 Videos